execRooted/execRooted/README.md

 ## Hi there,

-Im Mike.
-A full stack developer who builds whatever its useful.
-I am also *kind of re-*
+Im a human beeing, aka a full stack developer who builds whatever its useful.
+I am also ***kind of re-***

 ## Experiences: